 Sometimes, the best way to deal with moving furniture to your new place is to not move it at all.
 It is always nice to buy new things after you move.
 Of course, there are times you really do not want to part with certain items, but they may not fit in your new home, or you are making a long distance move and it will cost too much to have the long distance movers deal with them.
 Whatever the case is, donating furniture is a great solution and there are a number of charities all over the country that will happily take these furnishings off your hands.

 Before you say you do not want to deal with a charity, and it is easier to just stick it by the curb, you should know that your donation of furniture could make a huge impact on someone’s life.
 That old sofa may be uncomfortable to you, but to a former abuse victim, homeless person, or a struggling family, it could be the nicest thing they have ever sat or slept on.
 You may also be saying that you do not have a truck, so you have no way to get the item to the charity.
-Well, you might be interested to learn that plenty of charities across the country will come pick your donation up from you.
+Well, you might be interested to learn that there are plenty of charities across the country will come pick up your donation items from you.
 All you need to do is make the call.

 Disabled individuals and those with minimal education or job experience can be empowered to earn a decent living with Goodwill.
 This charity is more than a century old and provides free job training as well as employment placement.
 This all amounts to stronger communities.
 Items you donate help in two ways.
 First, individuals can purchase furniture at a Goodwill store they may not otherwise be able to afford.
 Second, the money earned through sales helps fund job training and community-based programs.
 There are more than 2,700 donation locations in North America and the vast majority has a truck.
 All you have to do is use the Goodwill Locator on the site to find one near you, and call and ask if they can schedule a pickup.